Logo Transparency - PNG

 Highlights

-Pinar de Rio Province: This UNESCO Heritage Site offers a splendid opportunity to witness traditional plantations teeming with tobacco, taro, and bananas.
-Explore a tobacco farm to gain insights into the entire production process and embark on a tour of an organic farming operation.
+Pinar de Rio Province: This lush UNESCO Heritage region offers a glimpse into traditional rural life, with rolling plantations of tobacco, taro, and bananas.
+Visit a tobacco farm to learn about the entire production process, and explore the region’s thriving organic agriculture.

 When to go / useful information